claceio/docs/content/docs/Configuration/Secrets.md

              )
 ```

 The secrets accessible are specified as a list of list of strings.
-In this case, the `{{secret "PROVIDER_NAME" "c1" "c2"}}` and `{{secret "PROVIDER_NAME" "TESTENV"}}` calls are allowed.
+In this case, the `{{secret "c1" "c2"}}` and `{{secret "TESTENV"}}` calls are allowed.
 Additional keys are also permitted.

 If the key is specified as a string starting with `regex:`, then the subsequent part is a regex which is matched against the specified value.
 For example, `ace.permission("exec.in", "run", ["ls"], secrets=[["regex:TEST_.*"]),` allows accessing any secret starting with `TEST_`.

 ## Multiple Keys

 If the `KEY_NAME` is a single string, it is passed as is to the provider.
 If multiple keys are specified, they are concatenated and passed to the provider.
-For example, `{{secret "env" "ABC" "DEF"}}` will get converted to a env lookup for `ABC_DEF`.
+For example, `{{secret_from "env" "ABC" "DEF"}}` will get converted to a env lookup for `ABC_DEF`.
 The delimiter used depends on the provider.
 The defaults are:

 - ASM and Vault : `/`
 - Env : `_`